 The College makes uncollateralized loans to students based on financial need.
-Student loans are funded through federal government and institutional loan programs, and are reported net of allowance for doubtful loans.
+Student loans are funded through institutional loan programs, and are reported net of allowance for doubtful loans.
 Allowances for uncollectible amounts are established based on prior collection experience, student default rates, and current economic factors which, in management's judgment, could influence the ability of loan recipients to repay the amounts per the loan terms.
 Institutional loan balances are written-off only when they are deemed uncollectible.
-Loans disbursed under the federal Perkins Loan program are able to be assigned to the federal government in certain nonrepayment situations.
-In these situations, the federal portion of the loan balance is guaranteed.